Beyond Sole Proprietorship

 Entity Selection and Multi-Entity Arrangements

 Should you pick an LLC or a corporation?
 Good question!
-What LLC vs. S Corp?
-Does that make sense?
+What about LLC vs. S Corp?
+Does a professional corporation taxed as an S corporation make sense?
 Perhaps.

 What about you and another partner… should you consider a multi-entity arrangement instead of one entity?
 Do you want to split up your business interests so common expenses are split, but company cars and other fringe benefits are handled individually?
 Maybe!
 Multi-entity business structures are common among physician groups, financial advisors, insurance agents, and other production-based groups.